 The possibliities of designing systems for the OLPC XO laptop was a tremendous opportunity.
 UNICEF had already been investigating how to use web-based tools and mobile devices to connect communities and field offices in emergency and educational situations.
 I quickly asked to be part of the project and found myself on a team designing a system that would be included on 250 XO laptops tested in five countries in April 2007.

-31 XO Sugar interface icons designed by Pentagram32 My early interface designs 33 Day one of the conference 34 The next day, the whiteboard was filled 35 OLPC test classroom in Nigeria, April 2007
+- 31 XO Sugar interface icons designed by Pentagram 32 My early interface designs

+- was filled 35 OLPC test classroom in

+- Nigeria, April 2007